Constitution and Bylaws of the Shenandoah University Alumni Association

 - Consistent meeting absence over a year without a reasonable excuse, as determined by the Executive Committee, will be grounds for replacing a member.

 - Section IV.
 Officers: The officers of the Board of Directors shall be a President, First Vice President, Second Vice President, Secretary and Immediate Past President.
 They are elected by the Board of Directors for one two-year term in the same office.
 Officers may not serve more than one term in each office.
 A Board member will automatically serve additional years if elected as an officer even though his/her three-year Board term may end while he/she is holding office.
-The head of the office of Alumni Affairs, appointed by the President of the University for an indefinite term, is an ex-officio officer of the Board.
+The head of the Office of Donor & Alumni Relations, appointed by the President of the University for an indefinite term, is an ex-officio officer of the Board.
 The officers and their respective duties shall be as follows:

 - The term of office shall be from September 1 through August 31 spanning a two-year period.